 The rest of the week saw a steady stream of beautiful peacocks testing our tackle, maintaining the unpredictable patterns of the first few days.
-On the afternoon of the last day, we fished our way further downstream, in order to rendezvous with the riverboat that would take us back to the town of Borba on the Rio Madeira, to meet our plane.
+On the last day of our trip, we fished our way further downstream, in order to rendezvous with the floatplane that would ultimately take us back to civilization.
 The morning began disappointingly.
 We fished rocks, we fished stream inlets and we fished rapids, but when we stopped for lunch on a bluff overlooking a bend in the river, we had only a single fish to contemplate as we digested our meal.
 No one could have predicted the way things changed later that afternoon.
 As soon as we began fishing again, I hooked and landed a tough fifteen pounder on a jig, and minutes later a thirteen pounder burned my supply of adrenaline down even lower.
 It was only the beginning.
 We landed fish on woodchoppers, zara spooks, rattletraps, red fins and jigs at an increasingly rapid pace.
 The disappointing morning was quickly forgotten in this bonanza of peacocks.
 By late afternoon we had caught a good days worth of fish.
-When we saw the riverboat loom into view, steaming its way down river, I was pretty satisfied and ready to call it a day.
+When we saw our floating camp come into view, nestled comfortably against the bank, I was pretty satisfied and ready to call it a day.
 My guide, however, said he had another spot we should try.
-So we blew right on by the riverboat and headed further downstream to a jagged rocky bank.
+So we blew right on by the camp and headed further downstream to a jagged rocky bank.
 The first cast brought a ten pounder to the boat and it didn't stop there.
 They pounded every bait we threw at them and when we reached the end of our drift and started again, they pounded us some more.
 Our peacock bonanza was turning into an absolute peacock blitz.
-As the sun went down and the riverboat once again loomed into view, we had caught an incredible total of forty six fish.
+As the sun went down and the riverboat once again loomed into view, we had caught an incredible total of ninety six fish.

 The Rio Caures

-Click here to move on to The Rio Caures
+Click here to read about The Rio Caures

 For more information on booking a Peacock Bass fishing adventure, contact: